-Lemonade Insurance N.V. will adhere to the relevant Lemonade Group policies relating to the Giveback, as verified by its Underwriting Risk Committee, before recommending the Giveback for Management Board approval.
+Lemonade Insurance N.V. will adhere to the relevant Lemonade Group policies relating to the Giveback, as verified by its Underwriting Risk Committee and/or the Capital Management and investment Committee, before recommending the Giveback for Management Board approval.
 In any case, no approval for a Giveback will be given before Lemonade Insurance N.V. has ascertained that the Giveback does not conflict with Solvency II and regulatory capital requirements in any way.
+In July 2022, the Company donated ~35,000 Euros to 12 charities in Europe through the Giveback program.

-A.1.2.
-Name, details, and legal form of the undertaking
+A.1.4 Name, details, and legal form of the undertaking

-Lemonade Insurance N.V. is a public limited liability company (naamloze vennootschap) incorporated under the laws of the Netherlands and registered with the Dutch Chamber of Commerce (Kamer van Koophandel) under its registered address at Korte Leidsedwarsstraat 12, 1017 RC Amsterdam, Netherlands with registration number 73227420.
+Lemonade Insurance N.V. is a public limited liability company (naamloze vennootschap) incorporated under the laws of the Netherlands and registered with the Dutch Chamber of Commerce (Kamer van Koophandel) under its registered address at Spuistraat 112a, 1012 VA Amsterdam, Netherlands with registration number 73227420.

-Lemonade Insurance N.V. was granted its license as a non-life insurance company (as meant in Article 2:27 of the DFSA) by the DNB on May 20, 2019 and has launched its products in Germany, the Netherlands and France since.
+Lemonade Insurance N.V. was granted its licence as a non-life insurance company (as meant in Article 2:27 of the DFSA) by the DNB on May 20, 2019 and has since launched its products in Germany, the Netherlands ,France, and UK.